Busted-stamped-in-red-on-brown-paper

 If you’re creating content, you need a strategy.
 This will help ensure you’re targeting the right people, in the right way to get the best results.

-Your strategy should include products/services, audience, media, channels and platforms, amplification and promotion.
+Your strategy should take into account your products/services, audience, media channels and platforms.
+Plus the amplification and promotion of your content.

 Cog wheels linked and working together